-These were some of the most well positioned grandstands for watching, so take some time and hang out here.
+These were some of the most well-positioned grandstands for watching, so take some time and hang out here.

 1:00 – Head to Amen Corner

 Simply because it’s so legendary in the world of golf you need to spend some time at Amen Corner.
-Often there’s a mid morning set of groups that will be worth watching that will cruise around Amen around this time.
+Often there’s a mid-morning set of groups that will be worth watching that will cruise around Amen around this time.

-This year we saw Bubba, followed by Tiger, and then Ricky Fowler in the 3rd group.
+Last time I was there we saw Bubba, followed by Tiger, and then Ricky Fowler in the 3rd group.

 2:30 – Take a Break, Get a Souvenir

-By now you’ve seen a lot of golf, and you’ve been sitting for awhile at 14 and Amen Corner.
+By now you’ve seen a lot of golf, and you’ve been sitting for a while at 14 and Amen Corner.